NanXiao/tracecore/_posts/2014-06-24-use-dtrace-to-diagnose-gdb-issues.md

         ......
     }

-Form the above code analysis, I got the following conclusion: by default, the `cmd`'s `function.sfunc` was `empty_sfunc`, it would be set only if the `set_func` was not `NULL`.
-Because the default value of "`follow-fork-mode`" command's `set_func` was `NULL`, this command wouldn't take effect by default.
+Form the above code analysis, I got the following conclusion: by default, the `cmd`'s `function.sfunc` is `empty_sfunc`, and it would be set only if the `set_func` is not `NULL`.
+Because the default value of "`follow-fork-mode`" command's `set_func` is `NULL`, this command wouldn't take effect by default.

-Another question, why did it work OK on Linux?
-After further investigating the code, I found the Linux had a customized function for supporting this command: `linux_child_follow_fork`.
+Another question, why does it work OK on Linux?
+After further investigating the code, I found the Linux has a customized function for supporting this command: `linux_child_follow_fork`.

-So the conclusion is: by default, the gdb doesn't support "`set follow-fork-mode child`" command, it needs the diffent platforms implement the function themselves.
+So the conclusion is: by default, the gdb doesn't support "`set follow-fork-mode child`" command, it needs the different platforms implement the function themselves.

 (2) The gdb can't parse the 32-bit application core dump file.
 Firstly, I wrote a simple C program which can generate core dump file: